Pilot Sensations in Jet Flying

 3. increased tempo of flight

 In some flight conditions, airspeed changes may occur more slowly than in a propeller airplane.
 At high altitudes, the reduction in available thrust reduces the ability to accelerate.
 The long spool-up time required from low throttle settings also may affect acceleration.
-Finally, the clean aerodynamic design of a jet can result in more gradual deceleration when thrust is reduced.
+Finally, the clean aerodynamic design of a jet can results in more gradual deceleration when thrust is reduced.

 The lack of propeller effects results in less drag at low power settings.
 Other changes the transitioning pilot should notice include the lack of effective slipstream over the lifting and control surfaces, and the lack of propeller torque effect.